WebOrigami/docs/src/content/cli/intro2.md

 Hello, THERE.
 Hello, THERE.
 ```

 The expression `ori uppercase.js greet.js` performs the dubious work of uppercasing the `greet.js` code.
-To invoke `greet.js` and pass its result to `uppercase.js` without using parenthesis, the correct form is `ori uppercase.js greet.js/` (with a trailing slash).
+To invoke `greet.js` and pass its result to `uppercase.js` without using parenthesis, the correct form includes an argument for `greet.js` like `ori uppercase.js greet.js/world`.

 ori lets you use the shell as a basic JavaScript console, so you can invoke and compose functions in any combination without having to write permanent code.
 This can be useful when you're experimenting, testing, or need to do one-off operations from the shell.